-This campaign has gone viral across Australia – and various media outlets have been publishing articles and interviewing Teacher Librarians to get the inside word.
 In times of tight budgets, the school library must no longer be considered ‘optional’.

 The role that a school library and a qualified teacher librarian may play in the literacy lives of children makes their full time presence in every school, primary and secondary, a no brainer.

 Connect with this important cause on all the socials:

 And spread the word!
 We desperately need this message heard across Australia…but also in many other countries!
 So please use your international networks to promote this far and wide, so that children everywhere have the support, the literacy development, the safe space, the fun and the wonder of a library in their school.

 I have written many times why we need school libraries and teacher librarians more than ever, despite the fact that we carry the internet in our pockets – most recently here, where I present 5 reasons we need TLs and school libraries in 2022.

 This is another way that I hope to promote this message.
 This visual literature review provides scholarly evidence that when we promote school libraries and teacher librarians, we are not just promoting cosy reading nooks and treasured story-times (although these are vitally important also!).
 We are promoting real improvement in students’ literacy levels.